Hunting: Arabian oryx

 The Arabian oryx, a species of large antelope, once inhabited much of the desert areas of the Middle East.
-However, the species' striking appearance made it (along with the closely related scimitar-horned oryx and addax) a popular quarry for sport hunters, especially foreign executives of oil companies working in the region.
+Native Bedouin tribes had long hunted the oryx using camels and arrows.
+Oil exploration made the habitat increasingly accessible, and the species' striking appearance made it (along with the closely related scimitar-horned oryx and addax) a popular quarry for sport hunters, including foreign executives of oil companies.
 The use of automobiles and high-powered rifles destroyed their only advantage: speed, and they became extinct in the wild exclusively due to sport hunting in 1972.
 The scimitar-horned oryx followed suit, while the addax became critically endangered.
 However, the Arabian oryx has now made a comeback and been upgraded from "extinct in the wild" to "vulnerable" due to conservation efforts like captive breeding.

 Markhor

 The markhor is an endangered species of wild goat which inhabits the mountains of Central Asia and Pakistan.
 The colonization of these regions by Britain gave British sport hunters access to the species, and they were hunted heavily, almost to the point of extinction.
 Only their willingness to breed in captivity and the inhospitability of their mountainous habitat prevented this.
 Despite these factors, the markhor is still endangered.